ezesil/Hubcon/README.md

 ### WebSocket Reconnection

-The hubcon websocket client allows automatic reconnection without breaking ongoing subscriptions, which are based on IObservable<T>.
-They will just wait for the websocket to reconnect and keep receiving messages.
+The hubcon websocket client allows automatic reconnection without breaking existing subscriptions on the client They will just wait for the websocket to reconnect and keep receiving messages.

 This includes property subscriptions and streams (they will resend the request to restablish them), but will not recover Ingest Methods.